What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 The two newspapers are owned by H.F.
-“Gerry” Lenfest, who bought the paper in 2014 from Interstate General Media, a holding company currently owned by a group of local investors of which they had been a part.
-They share a free website, Philly.com, and also have separate paywalled websites, Inquirer.com and PhillyDailyNews.com, which both have hard paywalls.
+“Gerry” Lenfest, who bought the paper in 2014 from Interstate General Media, a holding company owned by a group of local investors of which they had been a part.
+They share a free website, Philly.com, and also have separate websites launched in 2013, Inquirer.com and PhillyDailyNews.com, which both have hard paywalls.

 The Inquirer, a broadsheet, is the larger and older of the two newspapers.
 It reached national prominence during the 1970s and ’80s under the leadership of Gene Roberts, winning 17 Pulitzer Prizes between 1975 and 1990.
 The Daily News, a tabloid, was founded in 1925 and became an edition of the Inquirer in 2009.